lubeda/EspHoMaTriXv2/README.md

 - **lifetime**: how long does this screen stay in the queue (minutes)
 - **screen_time**: how long is this screen display in the loop (seconds).
 For short text without scrolling it is shown the defined time, longer text is scrolled at least `scroll_count` times.
 - **default_font**: use the default font (true) or the special font (false)
-- **progress**: сan take a value from -100 to 100, the color of the progress bar is calculated automatically, if no colors are specified in the function `set_progressbar_color`, then if the progress is in the range `0..100`, then `from red to green`, if in the range `-100..0`, then from `green to red`.
+- **progress**: can take a value from -100 to 100, the color of the progress bar is calculated automatically, if no colors are specified in the function `set_progressbar_color`, then if the progress is in the range `0..100`, then `from red to green`, if in the range `-100..0`, then from `green to red`.
 - **value_color_as_progress**: display the value with the color of the current color on the progress bar
-- **value**: the brightness 0..255
+- **value**: the brightness 0...255
 - **prognosis**: 24 triplets of digits (72 in total), each triplet, one point on the prognosis bar in the specified color in the triplet color.
 Like: [200,200,200, ..., 100,100,100] see [details](https://github.com/lubeda/EspHoMaTriXv2/issues/149)

 ### Night mode